Cecili Thompson WilliamsExecutive Director

 Tristan Guyette - National Field Manager

 Tristan works as Beyond the Bomb’s National Field Manager and has a passion for exciting and equipping activists.
-She attended college in Ohio and is based out of Toledo.
-In the past she’s worked to educate voters on Ohio’s changing registration laws and to protect reproductive rights.
-When she’s not organizing for change she’s surrounded by a pack of shepherds, probably looking for their frisbee.
+They attended college in Ohio and are based out of Toledo.
+In the past they’ve worked with the College Election Engagement Project and to educate voters on Ohio’s changing registration laws.
+Currently, Tristan sits on the board of NARAL Pro-Choice Ohio’s Digital Organizing Council.
+When they’re not organizing for change you can find them surrounded by a pack of shepherds, probably looking for their frisbee.

 Favorite Quote: “…And for every day you paint the war, take a week and paint the beauty, the color, the shape of the landscape you’re marching towards.
 Everyone knows what you’re against; show them what you’re for.”